 Keep them calm

 If you want to avoid using sedatives with your pets, you could try to use some over the counter remedies.
 Around two weeks before bonfire night, plug in some dog or cat appeasing pheromones to keep them calm.
 You can also spray their safety den with the pheromone to keep them calmer on the night of the fireworks.
 Make sure to keep their water bowl topped up, as the more anxious they are, the thirstier they’ll get.
-Alternatively, a pet anxiety best, otherwise known as a Thundershirt, could help to keep your dog or cat calm.
+Alternatively, a pet anxiety vest, otherwise known as a Thundershirt, could help to keep your dog or cat calm.

 Bonfire night can be extremely stressful for both anxious pets and their owners!
 Providing a calm atmosphere inside your home is the best way to combat any problems.
 The overall best way to tackle the situation is to show them they’ve got nothing to worry about, and distract them with their favourite things.
 Hopefully you’ll find some or all of these tips useful in helping to keep your cherished pets calm!